Murderlon/the-things-network/docs/product-biography.md

 6. Are active communities within the network near you something that would interest you?
 Why?
 Would you consider working together with someone through the network?
 7. Now that we talked about multiple aspects of the network such as the communities, the hardware, software, performance, maturity, and the underlying technology - what things matter to most to you? (ranking)

+##### Results
+**Jurjen De Vries**

+Jurjen is a entrepreneur and helps companies with technological innovation.
+This usually entails providing support in research or applying new technologies such as AI, Blockchain, or 3D printing within a company.
+Jurjen is a true innovator and likes to immediately jump on bleeding edge things to try them out.
+In his free time he also helps small initiatives, like The Things Network a while ago, when he started the [TTN Utrecht community](https://www.thethingsnetwork.org/community/utrecht/).

+**Daan Rongen**

+..

 #### Survey
 The Things network send out a survey with multiple questions through their newsletter.
 A summary of the results can be found below.